This month we return with the amazingly talented Kenji Nojima, a seiyuu with a lot to offer however he’s a little underrated.

 For those of you who think you aren’t easily emotional when listening to sad songs this track will really change your mind, so do be prepared for that when listening to the song.

-Another collection in which Nojima has sang for is the Actors.
+Another collection in which Nojima has sung is the Actors.
 He sang probably the best song in that collection, like 威風堂々 and 虎視眈々 just to name a few.

-These two tracks one must really listen to since they are rock and Nojima himself rarely sings completely rock oriented songs, nonetheless he still makes the most out of his vibrato in this tracks and nails them.
+These two tracks one must really listen to since they are rock and Nojima himself rarely sings completely rock-oriented songs, nonetheless, he still makes the most out of his vibrato in these tracks and nails them.

 Nojima also participated in the Platinum Voice project in which voice actors sang old popular Japanese songs and Nojima sang the song titled キセキ.
 In this collection fellow seiyuu Junichi Suwabe and Ryoutaro Okiayu also participated with other songs.

-And with this we end this Seiyuu Digest.
-Hope you learnt more about this amazing seiyuu that Kenji Nojima is and also hope that you enjoyed reading it.
+And with this, we end this Seiyuu Digest.
+Hope you learned more about this amazing seiyuu that Kenji Nojima is and also hope that you enjoyed reading it.